nmalkin/qcas/README.md

 Next, you need to add the scripts.
 This is manual and somewhat cumbersome (sorry).

-In your spreadsheet, go to Tools > Script Editor.
-Create new script files (File > New > Script file) for each of the .js files in the root of this repo (ignoring any that start with a period).
+In your spreadsheet, go to Extensions > Apps Script.
+Create new script files (by clicking the big + button under 'Files') for each of the .js files in the root of this repo (ignoring any that start with a period).
 (Actually, you should be able to merge all the code into a single .js file.)

 Close the script editor and refresh the spreadsheet.
 You should see a screen asking for permission for your scripts to run.